browserengineering/book/book/layout.md

 Exercises
 =========

--   Remove the magic numbers from the `Page` object by instead assigning padding to the `<body>` element
+*Links Bar*: At the top and bottom of each chapter of this book is a gray bar naming the chapter and offering back and forward links.
+It is enclosed in a `<nav class="links">` tag.
+Have your browser give this links bar the same light gray background that any other browser does.

+*Hidden Head*: There's a good chance your browser is still showing scripts, styles, and page titles at the top of every page you visit.
+Make it so that the `<head>` element and its contents are never displayed.

+*Padding*: Right now the text rides right up against the edge of the screen.
+Modify your browser so that the `<body>` element is only 700 pixels wide, centered in the window.

--   Add bullets to list items, which in HTML are `<li>` tags.
+*Bullets*: Add bullets to list items, which in HTML are `<li>` tags.
 You can make them little squares, located to the left of the list item itself.
--   Add support for background colors and border colors.
-Code blocks (`<pre>` tags) should have light-gray background color, while headings (`<h2>` tags) should have light-gray bottom borders, or some other colors you like better.
-Make sure background colors are located behind the text, not in front of it!
--   Implement *margin collapsing*.
-In margin collapsing, when one block has a bottom margin and the next block has a top margin, the actual gap between them is the *larger* of the two margins, not their sum.
--   Extend margin collapsing to allow the top (bottom) margin of an element to overlap with the top (bottom) margin of its first (last) child, as long as it has no top (bottom) border or padding.
+Also indent `<li>` elements so the bullets are to the left of the text of the bullet point.

+*Table of Contents*: This book has a table of contents at the top of each chapter, enclosed in a `<nav id="toc">` tag, which contains a list of links.
+Add the text "Table of Contents", with a gray background, above that list.
+Don't modifying the lexer or parser.